USCIS taking too long? Discover how a Mandamus lawsuit can get your case moving.

 Appeal Options

 If your case doesn’t conclude in your favor, don’t lose hope just yet.
-You have options for appeal, which can often feel like opening a new door when one closes.
+You have several options for appeal, which can often feel like opening a new door when one closes.
+Understanding these options is essential, as they can significantly impact the outcome of your legal journey.

 Filing an Appeal